aopecho/appdev-chapters/git-vscode-gitkraken.md

 ### Open the folder in VSCode

-Now, let's start adding files to our repo.
+Now, let's start adding files to our repository.
 Open the folder in VSCode.

  - You can do it directly from GitKraken: